-Eliminating your login password from your PC is a bad idea—unless you own a computer that no one but you will ever touch.
+Eliminating your login password from your PC is a bad idea—unless you own a computer in your private home that no one but you will ever touch.
 In that case, why not remove your password and eliminate that initial step?

 In the past, we’ve discussed getting rid of the Windows 10 password by tinkering with Windows’ power settings.
-There’s a better way to remove the password entirely, however, so that you’ll never need to enter it.
-We’ve tested this with Windows 10 Pro and Windows 10 Home, and it’s worked using the Windows 10 October 2018 Update and the Windows 10 May 2019 Update, and now the Windows 10 November 2019 Update, as well.
+There’s a better way to remove the password entirely, however, so that you’ll never need to enter it ever again.
+We’ve tested this with Windows 10 Pro and Windows 10 Home, and it’s worked using the Windows 10 October 2018 Update, the Windows 10 May 2019 Update, and now the Windows 10 November 2019 Update, as well.
 (There’s no reason to believe it won’t work on subsequent updates, either.)

 We have to reiterate that a password, as well as biometric authentication, or at least a PIN, is still a good idea in case your PC gets lost or stolen, or someone wanders by and decides to poke around.
 (Windows Hello is great for this!)
 But if you’re confident such risks don’t apply, read on.
 You can also take our technique below and re-apply the password requirement if conditions change, such as a houseguest or a new roommate.

 First, click the Windows 10 Start menu and type netplwiz into the Search bar and select the same-named program from the results.

 This window gives you access to Windows’ user accounts and many password controls.
 Right at the top is a checkmark next to the option labeled Users must enter a username and password to use this computer.
 Uncheck that.

 When you click Apply it will prompt you for your current password.
 Enter it twice and you’re finished.
 The next time you reboot, or your PC wakes up from a nap, you’ll no longer need to type in your password.